gyfbianhuanyun/brain-data-with-age/README.md

     func_fsl(project_name, file_namelist, first_name)
 ```

-Then we register the data on the the Montreal Institute of Neurology (MNI) brain space Automated Anatomical Labeling atlas (AAL2).
+Then register the data on the the Montreal Institute of Neurology (MNI) brain space Automated Anatomical Labeling atlas (AAL2).
 The FMRIB Linear Image Registration Tool (FLIRT) is used for registration to divide the brain into 94 regions.
 This part corresponds to the [comparision.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/comparision.py).

 ```
 1.Get the project name
-2.Use our code to register the data on the AAL2
+2.Use python to register the data on the AAL2

 For example：
 project_namelist = file_name('/Documents')